ulikoehler/cv_algorithms/README.rst

 A Python package (Python3 ready!) that contains implementations of various OpenCV algorithms are are not available in OpenCV or OpenCV-contrib.
 This package is intended to be used with OpenCV 3.

-Most implementations are written in optimized C code.
+Some performance-critical algorithms are written in optimized C code.
 The C code is accessed using `cffi <https://cffi.readthedocs.io/en/latest/>`_.

 Currently implemented:

+ - Algorithms on images
- - Guo-Hall thinning
+    - Guo-Hall thinning (C-optimized)
- - Zhang-Suen thinning
+    - Zhang-Suen thinning (C-optimized)
+ - Algorithms on contours
+    - Maskin extraction of polygon from image without rotation
+    - Scale around reference point or center
+    - Fast computation of center by coordinate averaging
+ - Algorithms on text rendering
+    - Center text at coordinates
+    - Auto-scale text to fix into box

 As `cv2` represents images as `numpy <http://www.numpy.org/>`_ arrays, most algorithms generically work with numpy arrays.